whalelogic/open-kitchen/README.md

 - Foreign key enforcement
 - Role-based authorization decorators

-## Next Steps

-After basic setup, consider adding:
-- Ingredient and instruction editing interfaces
-- Recipe search and filtering UI
-- Dynamic serving size calculator
-- Email notification system
-- Recipe image uploads
-- Export functionality for reports
-- More comprehensive test coverage

 ## License

-This is a community project for recipe sharing.
+This is a university project for Software Development using Agile methodologies.